angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 # Requests and responses

-Making sure you app issues the proper requests is important, but mostly all your tests will make sure you app knows how to deal with actual server responses.
-As we are doing unit test we are testing the various layers of your application, but we are not testing your server.
-An easy way to get server responses is to use Postman, Curl, or the Chrome console to just copy the JSON a specific server request returns, then use that response in your test.
+Making sure your application issues the proper requests is important, but mostly your unit tests will make sure you app knows how to deal with actual server responses.
+When unit testing you are testing the various layers of your application, and the goal here is not to test the server, we reserve that for integration testing.
+The goal is to exhaustively test that your component can deal with a representative list of scenarios, for example with an empty reponse, with one record, with many records, an server or network error.
+Not only is writing unit tests faster than in browser debugging with the "save, reload browser, click here and there" cycle, especially if you use tools like wallaby.js or do focused testing (by using `fit` or `fdescribe` instead of `it` and `describe`).

-You can easily turn JSON into a Typescript file, or use the JSON directly in your spec if the payload is not too large.
-You can also use a fixture loader to use JSON into your specs but I haven't tried that out in an Angular 2+ project yet.
-You may have integration tests to test that your application works against a real server, but this is outside the scope of this artical.
+ An easy way to get the JSON for a server responses is to use Postman, Curl, or the Chrome console to just copy the JSON a specific server request returns, then use that response in your test.
+For smaller payload it's also easy to just create the JSON inline in your test.
+You can easily turn JSON saved from a real call into a Typescript file, or use the JSON directly in your spec if the payload is not too large.
+You can also use a fixture loader to use JSON into your specs but I haven't tried a fixture load out in an Angular 2+ project yet and I wrote some rather large test suites.
+I mostly have a fixture folder with many file like `get_policy.json.ts` that declares a constant with the payload.
+You may also want to have integration tests that tests parts of your application against a real server, but this is outside the scope of this artical.

-[CONTINUE HERE]
-* When providing a response you want to make sure you are actually testing relevant code of your service or component.
-* For example a service call that doesn't transform your response in any way
-* One aspect to think about is what are you testing.
-You want to make sure that you test

-Onto returning responses.
-TODO: explain the following
-        // The benefits here are not to test the data you entered but really to test
-        // that your service or component handle specific response appropriately.
+ One aspect to consider when writing test is to test actual code and not just the framework.
+For example in a service spec if you return a response to an `http.get` call that does not transform the response in any way, then you really didn't test anything else than the response your provided, which would be pointless.
+If on the other hand your service does additional transformation, then you test has value and allows you to ensure that your code works properly.
+For component testing that use services I see many developers mock the service call, however this can be tricky and requires to know how the service is implemented, I find it as efficient to simply `flush` the expected response using our mock backend (`HttpTestingController`) and ensure that the component behaves as expected.

+ Now lt's look at a few examples.

 # Flushing a response

+So when calling `expectOne` or `match` our mock backend returns an instance of `TestRequest` that has the following methods

+* flush
+* error
+* event

+These method allow to emulate a variety of results.
+In the example below we return an array of blog posts to the `getAll()` method and ensure that the expect length was returned but most importantly that our date transformaton code works.

 ```TypeScript
       const response = [{